Recharging Your Creativity: A 15-Minute Visualization Practice for Designers

 - 2 min read

-Creative burnout isn’t just exhaustion — it’s a disconnection from your flow, purpose, and passion.
-It often shows up as:
+Creative burnout isn’t just exhaustion.
+It’s a disconnection from your flow, purpose, and passion.
+Symptoms often include:

 Blank-screen syndrome